 Medicare is a federal health insurance program offered by the Centers for Medicare and Medicaid Services (CMS).
 Medicare is comprehensive and flexible.
 This flexibility means that it is often confusing.
-Reading our ultimate guide below to understand Original Medicare.
-Although Original Medicare in better detail.
+Reading our ultimate guide below to understand Original Medicare in better detail.

 The “Original” in Original Medicare

 When you hear people talk about Medicare, they’ll often talk about three things: Original Medicare, Medicare Advantage Plans, and Medicare Supplement Plans.
 It’s important to understand the different terminology.
 Original Medicare is called “original” because it’s the basis for Medicare.
 There are two main parts to Original Medicare: Medicare Parts A and B. These are the parts of Medicare that most people are enrolled in.
 They cover inpatient/hospital care and outpatient services respectively.

 Medicare Supplement Plans and Medicare Advantage Plans are additional coverage options that Medicare beneficiaries can voluntarily enroll into.

 Medicare Supplement Plans are private gap policies sold by different insurance companies to decrease out-of-pocket expenses of Original Medicare.
 These Medicare Supplement Plans, also called Medigap policies, can only be paired with Original Medicare.

 Medicare Advantage Plans are completely different from Original Medicare.
 They are a private alternative to Original Medicare.
 These are plans offered by private insurers.
 They often add different bonuses, like dental insurance or prescription drug coverage.

 It is important understand that when we are referring to Original Medicare, we are strictly speaking about Medicare Part A and Medicare Part B.